 3. Historical Stats On Your Phone

-Through the VictronConnect app, you can also view solar harvesting data on a per-day basis.
+Through the VictronConnect app, you can also view solar harvesting data per day.
 And you can view this data for as far back as 30 days.

-This is such an informational feature that allows you to see just how many watt-hours (Wh) your solar array produced each day.
-Not only that, the app also visualizes how many of those watt-hours were generated during bulk, absorption, and float stages of battery charging.
+This informational feature lets you see how many watt-hours (Wh) your solar array produces daily.
+The app also visualizes how many of those watt-hours were generated during the bulk, absorption, and float stages of battery charging.

 The amount of solar data you can view on your smartphone from the VictronConnect app is literally mesmerizing.

 Using the VictronConnect app, you can easily set up the Victron Smart Solar charge controller to fully integrate with your RV’s electrical system.